|

 We explore the interaction between two monoidal structures: a multiplicative one,

 for the encoding of pairing, and an additive one, for the encoding of choice.
-We propose a PROP
+We propose a

-to model computation in this framework, where the choice is parametrized by an algebraic side
+to model computation in this framework, where the choice is parametrized by an algebraic

-effect: the model can support regular tests, probabilistic and non-deterministic branching, as well as
+effect: the model can support regular tests, probabilistic and non-deterministic branching,

 quantum branching, i.e. superposition.

-The graphical language comes equipped with a denotational semantics based on linear applications,
+The graphical language comes equipped with a denotational semantics based on linear

 and an equational theory.
-We prove the language to be universal, and the equational theory to be
+We prove the language to be universal, and the equational theory

 complete with respect to the semantics.